Accutane Explained (16 Studies): Literally EVERYTHING You Need to Know!

 If you find it overbearing take a deep breath, listen to music, meditate, write in a journal, exercise — anything to destress and keep your mind off it.
 For most people, this is the hardest part about Accutane.
-Once you’ve gotten past this point your more than halfway through the battle, Acne-warrior.
+Once you’ve gotten past this point you’re more than halfway there, Acne-warrior.

 Phew, now that the bad stuff is outta of the way let’s get into the good news.

 Nearly all Accutane users destroy their acne!
 If this was a baseball game, the ball didn’t just go out of the park, it traveled into a black hole across the galaxy never to be seen again.
 Up to 95% of patients see excellent results, with results often being permanent.
 (14)